MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-supply-chain-optimization.md

 # Supply chain optimization in the retail industry

 The speed of retail is accelerating while customer demands evolve.
 An astonishing 74% of consumers say they're more likely to purchase again from a company after receiving same-day delivery.
-And, in the store, if a product isn't on the shelf for the customer, they can order from another retailer on their mobile phone.
+In the store, if a product isn't on the shelf, a customer can order from another retailer on their mobile phone.

 Supply chain optimization is necessary for retailers to meet and exceed your customer expectations.
 In optimization, you gain visibility into the operational bottlenecks that exist between procurement, logistics, and delivery.

 ## Business outcomes of supply chain optimization

-Supply chain optimization requires creation of a modernized data environment.
 Siloed sources provide information for a single source of data.
+Supply chain optimization requires creation of a modernized data environment to replace siloed sources.
 This approach bridges the gap between systems to provide a complete picture.
 You can use this visibility for the following activities:

 - Improve demand forecasting